deepflowio/deepflow/server/agent_config/README.md

   const_fields:
   - value: "123"
     # Output configuration, refer to the "output" section of "fields"
-    # "metric", "rewrite_response_status", and the "condition" in "rewrite_native_tag" are not supported here
+    # "metric", "rewrite_response_status", and the "condition" and "remap" in "rewrite_native_tag" are not supported here
     output:
       attribute_name: "xyz"
       rewrite_native_tag: